DylanAumis/Advanced-Shutdown/README.md

 A tool to program when do you want to shutdown your computer

+# To install depedencies
-$ npm install to install depedencies
+$ npm install

+# To start the program
 $ npm start